KQM-git/TCL/docs/enemy-data/mystical-beasts/whopperflowers.md

 ## Attacks

 * Sinks into the ground and emerges nearby.
-* With a player in melee range of the Whopperflower, it may do a short animation spinning its' leaves and doing an AoE capable of hitting a maximum of three times.
+* With a player in melee range of the Whopperflower, it may do a short animation spinning its leaves and doing an AoE capable of hitting a maximum of three times.
 * If a player is not in melee range, the Whopperflower will instead shoot out ranged homing attacks.
-* The Whopperflower will close its' leaves, consuming one of the "crystals" orbiting around it.
+* The Whopperflower will close its leaves, consuming one of the "crystals" orbiting around it.
 When a "crystal" is finished, it will create a Pyro armor.
-  The armor can be broken to prevent its' attack and stun it for ~15 seconds.
-If the armor is not broken for ~10 seconds, it will finish charging up its' attack.
+  The armor can be broken to prevent its attack and stun it for ~15 seconds.
+If the armor is not broken for ~10 seconds, it will finish charging up its attack.
   It will start launching a volley of fireballs in rapid succession at the player, each with a small AoE.
 * Once all three "crystals" are consumed, the Whopperflower will plunge into the ground and restore all three, creating a visual AoE.
 This will not do any damage.